Does Solar make sense in California?

 Solar power incentives in California

 Net Energy Metering.
 California residents who are served by SDG&E, PGE, and SCE participate in the states’ Net Energy Metering program (NEM).
 The NEM program enables homeowners and others who sell surplus electricity that their solar system generates to their utilities to receive a bill credit for that energy.
 Those credits roll over month after month.
-If the utility customer has a credit surplus at the end of the year, they receive a payment for those credits.
+Later, at the end of the year, if the utility customer has a credit surplus they receive a payment for those credits.

 Federal tax credit.
 Like residents of all 50 states, Californians may be eligible for the Federal Tax Credit for solar power.
-The credit currently stands at 30% of the price you paid to install your solar system.
-Beginning December 30th, the credit begins to phase out.
-Homeowners who want the full 30% credit must have Permission to Operate (PTO) by December 30th, 2019.
-Because of possible delays in inspections and permitting of solar power, anyone who wants the full credit should plan to begin installing by September 30th, 2019, 90 days before the cutoff date.
+The credit currently stands at 26% of the price you paid to install your solar system.
+But on December 30th, the credit will be reduced to 22%.
+Consequently, homeowners who want the full 26% credit must have Permission to Operate (PTO) by December 30th, 2020.
+Because of possible delays in inspections and permitting of solar power, anyone who wants the full credit should plan to begin installing by September 30th, 2020, 90 days before the cutoff date.

 The Self-Generation Incentive Program (SGIP) for batteries